Docs/Getting started/Introduction

 Pause all campaigns midnight to 6am on weekdays.
 Conservative, low risk, and for most categories immediately profitable.
 Tighten the schedule after reviewing your first week of data.

-Configure a to alert you if ACOS exceeds your threshold
+• Configure a to flag ACOS that crosses your threshold

 No API keys, no manual setup.
-Authorize with your Amazon login and your campaigns import automatically.
+Authorize with your Amazon login and your sellers, marketplaces, and campaigns import automatically.

 Amazon Ads API